hassanali1228/hassan/_posts/2024-01-25-toml-resume.md

 Why TOML?
 It's neat and tidy.
 And we don't need much hierarchy, which is where the language falls short.

 I decided to keep the file structure intuitive to how a resume is laid out.
 You can see the entire structure in [resume.toml.example](https://github.com/hassanali1228/toml-resume/blob/main/resume.toml.example).
+Using a config file that just stores content with structure makes it easy to track changes over time (version control).

 ##### **Order matters**